zendframework/zend-servicemanager/doc/book/plugin-managers.md

 }
 ```

-The `$instanceOf` variable is a specific variable that you could specify to provide enhanced checks over the built
+The `$instanceOf` variable specifies a class/interface type that all instances
-instances.
-In other words, whenever the `ValidatorPluginManager` will create an instance, it will check if the created
+retrieved from the plugin manager must fulfill.
+If an instance created by the
-instance is an instance of `$instanceOf`.
-If that's not the case, a `Zend\ServiceManager\Exception\InvalidServiceException`
+plugin manager does not match, a `Zend\ServiceManager\Exception\InvalidServiceException`
 exception will be thrown.

 Most of the time, this shortcut is enough.
-However if you have more complex validation rules, you can override the
+However if you have more complex
-`validate` method:
+validation rules, you can override the `validate()` method:

 ```php
 class ValidatorPluginManager extends AbstractPluginManager